A Game Changer for FDs

 - 85% of CFOs and their senior finance executives believe innovation is needed to drive better insights about the business.

 - 87% of survey respondents said they needed people capable of implementing change, someone to manage and drive the processes and technology that will effect the change.
 Identifying a dedicated innovation champion should be a key priority.

 Breaking Down the Practical and Emotional Barriers to change

 The new IT landscape – the Modern Workplace - is putting paid to the fears around time, disruption, cost and risk.
 For example, Microsoft Dynamics 365 is on a subscription basis: you pay-per-user, per month.
-Microsoft has also done much to decrease the time to value.
-Workloads are migrated to the cloud more swiftly.
+Microsoft has done much to decrease the time to value; these days workloads are migrated to the cloud more swiftly.

 The CapEx model of the past is making way for an OpEx model.